Yaya-Cout/Nwagyu/src/reference/tutorial/11-maps.md

 ## Drawing the map

-We can know weather our map file is safe, but there's no point in doing so if we don't use it.
+We can know whether our map file is safe, but there's no point in doing so if we don't use it.

 To draw our map, we will first create a new function to get data in map at